-Warehouse & Cold Storage Construction — Nationwide
+Warehouse and Cold Storage Construction

-Warehouse & Cold Storage Cost Estimator
+Warehouse and Cold Storage Cost Estimator

-Tell Us About Your Project
+Tell Us About Your Warehouse Project

-Analyzing Your Project
+Analyzing Your Warehouse Project

-Your Construction Cost Estimate
+Your Warehouse Construction Cost Estimate

-Warehouse & Cold Storage Construction
+Warehouse and Cold Storage Construction in May 2026

 Warehouse and cold storage construction encompasses the design and construction of buildings used for storing, distributing, and processing goods - from ambient dry goods to deep-frozen perishables.
 These projects demand specialized understanding of structural systems, temperature-controlled envelopes, industrial refrigeration, concrete engineering, and regulatory compliance.

 At Terrapin Construction Group (TCG), warehouse and cold storage is a core competency.
-With over 1,000,000 square feet of IMP installed in 38 states, TCG brings together every critical trade under one design-build contract: architectural design, MEP engineering, PEMB erection, IMP supply & installation, refrigeration procurement, and construction management.
+With over 1,000,000 square feet of IMP installed in 38 states, TCG brings together every critical trade under one design-build contract: architectural design, MEP engineering, PEMB erection, IMP supply and installation, refrigeration procurement, and construction management.

 Cold Storage Construction by Temperature Zone

-How TCG Builds Warehouses & Cold Storage
+How TCG Builds Warehouses and Cold Storage

-Site Feasibility & Design
+Site Feasibility and Design

 Zoning analysis, geotech review, architectural design, MEP engineering, and early cost benchmarking via preconstruction.

-Structural & PEMB Procurement
+Structural and PEMB Procurement

 Design and procurement of PEMB or conventional steel per AISC and MBMA standards.
+PEMB vs conventional steel comparison.

-Concrete & Foundation
+Concrete and Foundation

 Thickened slabs for racking loads, heated sub-slab systems for freezer areas (frost heave prevention), dock leveler pits, and process drainage trenching.

-IMP Envelope Installation
+FM-Rated IMP Envelope Installation

-Refrigeration & MEP
+Refrigeration and MEP

 Refrigeration procurement - ammonia, CO2, or Freon per IIAR.
 Electrical, plumbing, fire protection per ASHRAE and NFPA.

-Commissioning & Certification
+Commissioning and Certification

 TCG has construction experience across the full spectrum of warehouse and temperature-controlled facilities.
+See the distribution center construction guide, 3PL logistics facility cost, and food processing facility cost for facility-type benchmarks.

-Codes, Standards & Industry Organizations
+Codes, Standards and Industry Organizations

-GCCA / IARW
+fmglobal.com >GCCA / IARW

 The Global Cold Chain Alliance and IARW set industry best practices for cold storage design, operation, and food safety.

-gcca.org →IIAR
+gcca.org >IIAR

 The International Institute of Ammonia Refrigeration publishes standards for ammonia and CO2 refrigeration - the backbone of industrial cold storage.

-iiar.org →FDA / 21 CFR 110
+iiar.org >FDA / 21 CFR 110

 FDA cGMP regulations govern construction and sanitation of food storage and processing facilities.

-fda.gov →USDA FSIS
+fda.gov >USDA FSIS

 The USDA Food Safety and Inspection Service regulates meat, poultry, and egg product storage - requiring specific wall, floor, and drainage standards.

-fsis.usda.gov →ASHRAE
+fsis.usda.gov >ASHRAE

 ASHRAE publishes the Refrigerated Facilities Handbook and Standard 90.1 for energy efficiency.

-ashrae.org →NFPA
+ashrae.org >NFPA

 NFPA codes - especially NFPA 13 (sprinklers) - govern fire protection in high-piled and cold storage.

-nfpa.org →MBMA
+nfpa.org >MBMA

 The Metal Building Manufacturers Association sets standards for pre-engineered metal buildings - the most common warehouse structural system.

-mbma.com →OSHA
+mbma.com >OSHA

 OSHA regulates warehouse safety including ammonia exposure (PSM), fall protection, and forklift operations.

-osha.gov →ICC / IBC
+osha.gov >ICC / IBC

 The International Code Council publishes the IBC, IMC, IPC, and IECC - foundation codes for warehouse structural, mechanical, and energy design.

-iccsafe.org →AISC
+iccsafe.org >AISC

 The American Institute of Steel Construction publishes standards governing structural steel design for conventional warehouse frames.

-aisc.org →USGBC / LEED
+aisc.org >SQF / FSMA

 The SQF Institute and FSMA require cold storage to meet rigorous sanitation, monitoring, and traceability standards.